Pollution of the Ganges: National Mission for Clean Ganga

+Namami Gange Programme

 Under the National Mission for Clean Ganga, the Namami Gange Programme was launched in 2014 as a flagship initiative of the Union Government.
 A budget of ₹20,000 crore was allocated with the objectives of effective pollution abatement, conservation, and rejuvenation of the Ganges.
-Unlike previous projects aimed at cleaning the Ganges, Namami Gange is the most comprehensive river conservation program.
+After several years of efforts under the programme, government agencies and the news media reported detectable improvement in water quality at some locations, but that water quality generally remained unfit for bathing due to high levels of fecal bacteria.

 Protests in favor of cleaning the Ganges

 Nigamanand

 In early 2011, a Hindu monk named Swami Nigamananda Saraswati fasted to death, protesting against the pollutive riverbed quarrying of the Ganges in the district of Haridwar, Uttarakhand.
 Following his death in June 2011, his ashram leader, Swami Shivananda, fasted for 11 days starting on 25 November 2011 to continue the movement.
 On 5 December 2011, the Government of Uttarakhand issued an order to ban riverbed mining in the Bhogpur and Bishanpur ghats.
 According to administration officials, quarrying in the Ganges will now be studied by a special committee, which will assess its environmental impacts on the river and surrounding areas.